fuadadhim24/donation-challenge-try-1/README.md

 6. **Code Maintainability**
    - Write clear and meaningful code comments, especially for complex logic
    - Follow consistent coding conventions (naming, structure, etc.)
-   - Add any helpful documentation to support understanding of the codebase
+   - Add any helpful documentation to support understanding of the codebase.

 ---